xmpp-iot/xmpp-iot.github.io/backers/index.md

 ---

 Please sign that you would like to support this effort as individual, company or whatever.
 Fork on github add your backing and make a pullrequest
- <a href="https://github.com/xmpp-iot/xmpp-iot.github.io/blob/master/backers/index.md" class="btn">View on GitHub</a>
+ <a href="https://github.com/xmpp-iot/xmpp-iot.github.io/blob/master/backers/index.md" class="btn">Show your engagement here through Github</a>

 # Organisations: